sindresorhus/awesome-scifi/readme.md

 An interesting (and long) movie about a humanity trying to safe itself by leaving Earth after a huge climate change that made it difficult to grow food.
 Truly remarkable story and amazing graphic. - [@aleksandar-todorovic](https://github.com/aleksandar-todorovic)

-> A team of explorers travel through a wormhole in an attempt to ensure humanity's survival.
+> A team of explorers travel through a wormhole in an attempt to ensure humanity’s survival.

 #### [La Jetée](http://www.imdb.com/title/tt0056119/) (1962) [8.4]

 > Time travel, still images, a past, present and future and the aftermath of World War III.
-The tale of a man, a slave, sent back and forth, in and out of time, to find a solution to the world's fate.
+The tale of a man, a slave, sent back and forth, in and out of time, to find a solution to the world’s fate.
 To replenish its decreasing stocks of food, medicine and energies, and in doing so, resulting in a perpetual memory of a lone female, life, death and past events that are recreated on an airports jetée.

 #### [Metropolis](http://www.imdb.com/title/tt0017136/) (1927) [8.3]

-> In a futuristic city sharply divided between the working class and the city planners, the son of the city's mastermind falls in love with a working class prophet who predicts the coming of a savior to mediate their differences.
+> In a futuristic city sharply divided between the working class and the city planners, the son of the city’s mastermind falls in love with a working class prophet who predicts the coming of a savior to mediate their differences.

 #### [Minority Report](http://www.imdb.com/title/tt0181689/) (2002) [7.7]